bakerac4/glimmer-native/README.md

 # Glimmer-Native

+**Hi there, Unfortunately Glimmer Native development has ceased.
+There were memory issues as well as issues with lists that I was unable to overcome.
+I would recommend not using this for any projects as of now.
+If anyone from the core team wants to help out directly, I am still interested in this**

 Have you ever wanted to use Ember/Glimmer to create a native mobile app?
 Well now you can!
 Keep in mind Glimmer Native is currently in an **ALPHA** state. **Use in production at your own risk**